Part 4

 At least something is working!

-A StartupProbe can delay the liveness probe so that an application with a longer startup can take its time.
-You may require it in real life but is not discussed further on this course
+If your app is slow to start, a StartupProbe can be used to delay the liveness probe and prevent it from firing prematurely.
+You may require it in real life but is not discussed further in this course

 Canary release

 With rolling updates, when including the Probes, we could create releases with no downtime for users.
-Sometimes this is not enough and you need to be able to do a partial release for some users and get data for the new / upcoming release.
+Sometimes this is not enough and you need to be able to do a partial release for some users and get data for the upcoming release.
 Canary release is the term used to describe a release strategy in which we introduce a subset of the users to a new version of the application.
-Then increasing the number of users in the new version until the old version is no longer used.
+When the confidence in the new release grows, the number of users in the new version can be increased until the old version is no longer used.

-At the moment of writing this Canary is not a strategy for deployments.
+At the moment of writing this Canary is not a strategy for deployments that Kubernetes would provide out of the box.
 This may be due to the ambiguity of the methods for canary release.
 We will use Argo Rollouts to test one type of canary release:

 $ kubectl create namespace argo-rollouts